ClockWise3411/lipu-sona-pi-sitelen-Kuwi/pages/key-concepts/ambiguity.md

 # Addressing Ambiguity in toki pona
 A lot of what makes this sitelen special, in my opinion, is the ability to clear ambiguity in certain cases without changing anything in toki pona.
 Sometimes, the role content words play in a sentence can be slightly unclear.
-Spoken speech, on the other hand, comes with more context and the ability to verbally stress certain ideas, so this may not be as much as an issue.
+Spoken speech, on the other hand, comes with more context and the ability to verbally stress certain ideas, so this may not be as much of an issue.
 However, it still stands that written communication heavily lacks these things, leaving room for ambiguity to creep up on us.
 The good news is, there is a solution to this built right into the structure of sitelen Kuwi.

 To exemplify this, imagine you want a person to release an animal of yours that happens to be squirming about.
 You can say:
 > Release my wriggling animal!